Fires force evacuations in and near Bend

 Fires driven by extreme winds Sunday afternoon forced evacuations in the Deschutes River Woods neighborhood in southwest Bend and in a rural area just west of Bend, near Shevlin Park.

-Level 3 (go now) evacuations were in place for all addresses west of Johnson Road from Bull Springs Road Road to Kuhlman road, according to Bend Fire & Rescue.
+Level 3 (go now) evacuations were in place for all addresses west of Johnson Road from Bull Springs Road to Kuhlman Road, according to Bend Fire & Rescue.
 All homes on on the east side of Johnson Road were on Level 1 (be ready) evacuation notice.
-Traffic was being diverted and Tyler Road was being shut down, according to the fire agency.
+Traffic was being diverted, and Tyler Road was being shut down, according to the fire agency.

 (0) comments